-The amount allocated to goodwill reflects the premium paid for the right to control the business acquired and synergies the Company expects to realize from expanding our steel bridge decking business and from the elimination of redundant selling and administrative responsibilities as well as workforce efficiencies as the employees of IDSI are not part of the acquisition.
+The amount allocated to goodwill reflects the premium paid for the right to control the business acquired and synergies the Company expects to realize from expanding our steel bridge decking business and from eliminating redundant selling and administrative responsibilities and workforce efficiencies.
 The goodwill is deductible for tax purposes and has been allocated to our Construction Products Segment.